 I love the confluence of passion, intelligence, sustainability and compassion.
-The junction of these terms are represented within efficient passive solar design and building.
+The junction of these terms are represented within efficient passive solar design.

 She has a strong creative streak that pulled her toward filmmaking.
 She previously produced, directed, shot and edited two documentaries.

 Keya launched this website as a creative outlet.
 She thinks a lot about passive solar buildings and was recently out trimming trees.
 She also loves to travel, garden, eat good food, have intriguing conversation, blog, ski and hike.